How to Save Money with a Pellet Heater

 Use the Timer

 Most people are used to letting a wood heater burn all night.
 Many people do this because once a wood heater goes out it can take a while to bring a house back up to temperature because they are primarily radiant heaters.
-However, you don’t have to do this with a pellet heater.
+However, you don’t have to do this with a pellet heater because they are convection heaters.
 Pellet heaters start automatically and can quickly heat up your house when compared to a wood heater.
 Pellet heaters start automatically, unlike a wood heater, so switch it off before you go to bed.
 Switching it off at night and having it come on automatically in the morning you are not wasting money burning pellets while you are sleeping.
 This is how the timer helps you save money with a pellet heater.

 Set the Temperature